 I have no doubt of the calibre of Single Mums in the UK and the SMBN is here to ensure that these ladies get the recognition and exposure they deserve, and the best possible opportunity to succeed in enjoying their families and achieving financial freedom.

 Members enjoy exposure to their business with every visit to the SMBN and associated PR.
 Please don’t hesitate to join us if you are a Single Mum working hard to pay the bills alone, we are here to help you.
-You are not alone x
+You do not have to be a single mum to join, we have friends of the SMBN too.
+Every time a new member joins she is not only helping herself but helping every other member and friend of the SMBN, we welcome you x